 This page will explain you how to set-up a WFOE (WOFE) in China, including: types, advantages & limitations, market entry vehicles, pre-establishment considerations, procedures, taxation, common mistakes to avoid, what’s new and factors to consider when doing business in China.

-How to Setup a WFOE in China?
+Learn how to setup a WFOE in China

 Wholly Foreign-Owned Enterprises (WFOE) in China